ChooseWhy Choose This Program?

 Study Abroad

 The objective of the study-abroad semester is to provide Spanish majors an opportunity to advance their knowledge of the Spanish language and to pursue their specialized fields of academic interest while developing cross-cultural competency.
-High-quality instruction by distinguished local professors is combined with immersion in Spanish speaking societies with the goals of improving understanding of a variety of cultures and allowing students to explore the world from more than one perspective.
-Students majoring in Spanish must spend at least one semester abroad in Spain or Argentina, where they will live with local families, attend classes and explore the country and culture through fieldtrips.
-Eligibility: Students must have completed SP 235 or its equivalent to go to Spain and Argentina.
-Abroad, students will take a placement exam which will determine the level of the courses they will be eligible to take.
+High-quality instruction by distinguished local professors is combined with immersion in Spanish-speaking societies with the goals of improving understanding of a variety of cultures and allowing students to explore the world from more than one perspective.
+Students majoring in Spanish must spend at least one semester abroad in a Spanish-speaking country, where they will live with local families, attend classes and explore the country and culture through fieldtrips.
+Eligibility: Students must have completed SP 235 or its equivalent to go.
+Abroad, students may also take a placement exam which will determine the level of the courses they will be eligible to take.

-Course Load and Credits in Spain and Argentina
+Course Load and Credits in a Spanish-Speaking Country

-For more information, visit The Center for Cross-Cultural Study: https://www.spanishstudies.org
+For more information, visit the Office of Global Education.
+A sample program can be found in the Center for Cross-Cultural Study: https://www.spanishstudies.org

 Intensive Courses Abroad (ICA)